Tait Communications is committed to ensuring that all products comply with the regulatory requirements of its' markets.

 Tait’s Corporate Social Responsibility policy states that Tait will never use forced labour or child labour and we seek the same commitment from all of our suppliers, subcontractors, clients and partners of the same.
 Tait is committed to compliance with all laws and regulations and maintains robust procedures to ensure that all employees receive at least the minimum wage and holiday entitlements.

-Tait encourages all its workers, customers and other business partners to report any concerns related to its direct activities or supply chains.
-Such concerns are investigated by our Legal & Commercial Team and notified to a nominated board member.
+Tait encourages all its workers, customers, and other business partners to report any concerns related to its direct activities or supply chains.
+Such concerns are investigated by Ethics Officer and notified to a nominated board member.
 Clear escalation and conflict management procedures are in place.

-Tait’s focus on Health and Safety ensures that our workers, whether within our manufacturing facility, office based or home based, or undertaking significant travel, are safe and any risk to their wellbeing is mitigated as far as possible.
-When taking on board new partners or vendors in our supply chain we undertake a questionnaire and due diligence process to understand our suppliers’ policies and procedures in relation to health and safety and to ensure that we are only engaging with companies that make the health and safety of their staff a priority in their work.
+Tait’s focus on Health and Safety ensures that our workers, whether within our manufacturing facility, office based or home based, or undertaking significant travel, are safe and any risk to their wellbeing is mitigated as far as is reasonably practicable.
+When onboarding new partners or vendors in our supply chain we undertake a questionnaire and due diligence process to understand our suppliers’ policies and procedures in relation to health and safety and to ensure that we are only engaging with companies that make the health and safety of their staff a priority in their work.

-The General Manager Corporate has overall Leadership Team responsibility for oversight of this policy with support from the Global Human Resources Manager and General Counsel.
-Any issues or matters raised in relation to this policy are reported to the People Safety and Culture Committee.
+The General Counsel (who is also the Group’s ethics officer) has overall Leadership Team responsibility for oversight of this policy with support from the Global Human Resources Manager.
+Any issues or matters raised in relation to this policy are reviewed by the Legal Department and reported to the People Safety and Culture Committee.

-In 2019 the focus of the business will be in two areas.
-Firstly, on an independent review of our compliance in this space via a SMETA audit.
-Secondly the focus will be on training and development for managers and sales and partnering teams.
-Ensuring managers understand the need to be alert for signs or behaviour that may indicate compromised personal situations and increasing awareness of our clients’ expectations and needs in this space.
+Second, Tait will focus on continued refresher training and development for managers and sales and partnering teams.
+Ensuring managers maintain the need to be alert for signs or behaviour that may indicate compromised personal situations and increasing awareness of our clients’ expectations and needs in this space.

 This statement has been submitted to and approved by the Board of Directors of Tait International Limited.
-This statement has been made for the purposes of section 54 of the Modern Slavery Act 2015 (UK) and Modern Slavery Act 2018 (Australia).
+This statement has been made for the purposes of section 54 of the Modern Slavery Act 2015 (UK), Modern Slavery Act 2018 (Australia) and the California Transparency in Supply Chain Act 2010 (USA).

 Chief Executive Officer